Dr. Karen Cost (BF ’16, ’02, ’98; LL ’84) is Chief of Immunology, Norton Healthcare. Dr. Cost is a three-time Bingham Fellow.

 A. The relationships from my Bingham Fellows class of 2016 are still very strong, especially with our Louisville Active Group, as we continue to work on our stated project.

-A. My advice: If you are interested and passionate about the topic, and willing to devote the time to the class, the experience will be enlightening, fulfilling, FUN, and have the potential to make significant changes in our community.
+A. My advice: If you are passionate about the topic, and willing to devote the time to the class, the experience will be enlightening, fulfilling, FUN, and have the potential to make significant changes in our community.